Sections of This Topic Include

 Both fit Wikipedia’s general definition: “Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support perceived by the recipient as relevant to work, career, or professional development; mentoring entails informal communication, usually face-to-face and during a sustained period of time, between a person who is perceived to have greater relevant knowledge, wisdom, or experience (the mentor) and a person who is perceived to have less (the protégé).”

-Even so, can you train mentors and mentees to maximize the benefit and miss the formality imposed by training?
+Even so, can you train mentors and mentees to maximize the benefits and miss the formality imposed by training?

 The only difference here and regular training is that the mentor is the trainer.
 Once the mentor is aware of the need for this focus, most leaders/senior management understand the need for training, and some would even welcome some structure to a system that is still sorting itself out.